-Figure 2 - Proposed Flat Layout at ground level
+Figure 1 - Proposed guest rooms across at basement level

-DAYLIGHT & SUNLIGHT ASSESSMENT PROPOSED FLATS
+DAYLIGHT & SUNLIGHT ASSESSMENT PROPOSED GUEST ROOMS

 Daylight factor

 The daylight factor is the illuminance at a point on the reference plane in a space, divided by the illuminance on an unobstructed horizontal surface outdoors.
 The CIE standard overcast sky[C3] is used, and the ratio is usually expressed as a percentage.
 The recommendations for side lit rooms are met if both target daylight factors (the median daylight factor over 50% of the reference plane, and the minimum daylight factor over 95% of the reference plane) are achieved.